 - Trouble swallowing or breathing – requires emergency treatment

 - Foul tastes or smells from your mouth

 - Swollen lymph nodes

-If you have these symptoms, it is best to call and schedule a consultation for an abscessed tooth in TX.
+If you have these symptoms, it is best to call and schedule a consultation for an abscessed tooth.
 Our team will work hard to get you in for care right away to minimize the risks of additional concerns.
 We can often help you to get care for your infection right away with medications and other treatments.